-#162 Psychology Elective for grades 11-12
+#162 Psychology

 This course deals with others.
 What is creativity, and why does one out of every five people need some type of professional help?
 The course will also cover such topics as dreaming, hypnosis, memory, and hallucinations.
 In addition, the class will study how we learn the language, how love grows, adolescence, maturity, self-images, and the development of personalities.